HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

     Refer to the list of features that were released in the following HCL DX 9.5 releases:

     -   HCL DX 9.5 CF221 release: **V221.0.0
-        -   [accept-license](#dxclient-usage-information-commands) A one time license agreement click-through is enabled.
-To skip the prompt, use "accept-license" command.
+        -  A one time license agreement click-through is enabled.
+To skip the prompt, use the [accept-license](#dxclient-usage-information-commands) command.
         -   [Open Distribution of DXClient](#new--easy-install-options-for-dxclient-users) DXClient will be openly distributed in NpmJS & harbor repository.

     -   HCL DX 9.5 CF219 release: **V1.28.0